arunim1/sniper/README.md

 # Sniper - macOS OCR Menu Bar App

+All vibe-coded (in ~4 prompts?) from here on out, cheers.

 A privacy-respecting macOS menu-bar utility to OCR any on-screen region with a single global shortcut (⌘⇧2) and copy the text to clipboard instantly.

 ## Quick Installation